Lean Change

 Theoretical Foundation:

-What is the Direction of Change?
+What Is the Direction of Change?

-- Lack of involvement and active participation
+• Lack of active participation and engagement

-- Limited transparency in the process
+• Limited transparency in the process

-- Predictive roadmaps that often fail to materialize
+• Predictive roadmaps that rarely materialize

-Lean Change Management addresses these challenges through:
+Lean Change Management addresses these challenges by:

-✔️ Involvement and co-creation from the outset
+✔️ Involving people and co-creating from the very beginning

-✔️ Radical transparency at every stage
+✔️ Practicing radical transparency at every stage

-✔️ Visual change management (e.g., Kanban boards)
+✔️ Applying visual change management (e.g., Kanban boards)

-✔️ Cross-functional collaboration to align all stakeholders
+✔️ Encouraging cross-functional collaboration to align all stakeholders

 Key Elements:

-3. Continuous Feedback: Use pulse surveys and focus groups.
+3. Continuous Feedback: Use pulse surveys and focus groups

 Practical Example:

-1. Co-creation workshop with employees and managers.
+1. Co-creation workshop with employees and managers

-2. Rapid prototype of the new digital tool.
+2. Rapid prototype of the new digital tool

-3. Weekly adjustments based on usage data and satisfaction metrics.
+3. Weekly adjustments based on usage data and satisfaction metrics

 Theoretical Foundation: